The Saskatchewan Personal Property Registry (SPPR) is governed by the following Government of Saskatchewan acts and regulations:

 Personal Property Security Agreement

-A Personal Property Security Agreement is an agreement between a debtor and a creditor where the creditor agrees to lend the debtor money on the condition that the debtor gives some property as collateral.
+A personal property security agreement is an agreement between a debtor and a creditor where the creditor agrees to lend the debtor money on the condition that the debtor gives some property as collateral.
 For example, a person goes into a car dealership and buys a car, financing part of the purchase price through the dealership.
-The dealership would have the buyer sign an agreement that says the dealership can take the car back if the buyer defaults on the loan.
+The dealership then has the buyer sign an agreement that says the dealership can take the car back if the buyer defaults on the loan.

 Commercial Lien

-If a person takes goods to a warehouse in order to store them there and then does not pay the bill, the warehouse owner can submit a Commercial Lien on the property being stored.
+If a person takes goods to a warehouse in order to store them there and then does not pay the bill, the warehouse owner can submit a commercial ien on the property being stored.

 A seller may sell goods to a buyer but keep possession of the goods.
 If the seller then sells the goods to a second buyer who does not know the goods were already sold to someone else, then the second buyer is entitled to the goods unless the original buyer registered their interest first in the Saskatchewan Personal Property Registry (SPPR).

-If a person obtains judgment from the Provincial Court, Court of Queen’s Bench or Court of Appeal, the creditor can get a Writ of Execution from the Local Registrar at the Court of Queen’s Bench.
-The writ allows the sheriff to seize and sell the debtor’s property so that the creditor’s judgment is paid.
+If a person obtains judgment from a provincial court, the Court of Queen’s Bench or the Court of Appeal, the creditor can get a judgment that allows the sheriff to seize and sell the debtor’s property so that the creditor’s judgment is paid.

-The writ may attach to any land or interest in land that the debtor acquires after the writ is registered in the Saskatchewan Personal Property Registry (SPPR) and entered into the Saskatchewan Writ Registry - but only if there is an exact name match between the debtor’s name in the writ and the debtor’s name on title (either as the owner of the land or the holder of an interest).
+The judgment may attach to any land or interest in land that the debtor acquires after the judgment is registered in the Saskatchewan Personal Property Registry (SPPR) and appears in the Judgment Registry, but only if there is an exact name match between the debtor’s name in the judgment and the debtor’s name on title (either as the owner of the land or the holder of an interest).

-A Federal Writ is the same as a Provincial Writ except that a Federal Court or the Tax Court of Canada issues it.
+A federal judgment is the same as a provincial judgment, except that a federal court or the Tax Court of Canada issues it.

 Summary Offence Procedure Act